aaronjan98/react-bubbles/README.md

 - [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

-We make .post methods that correlate to updating as such in the U in CRUD.
-When making a put request, we are sending back updated information of the previous API response.
-Similarily, .delete and .get stand for delete and create in CRUD, sequentially.
-With these methods, we are making requests to delete and add new information to the API.
+When making a .put request, we are sending back updated information of the previous API response.
+It stands for updating in the CRUD acronym.
+Similarily, .delete and .post stand for delete and create in CRUD, sequentially.
+Lastly, .get correlates to read in CRUD.

 ## Project Set Up